txt/ase19/docs/optimize.md

 It is  good practice to avoid too many calls to the model evaluation function _f_ .

+- In many cases, - evaluating a candidate using the _f_ function is very slow (e.g. we are running an expensive computation, or asking a human their opinion, or we have to [rebuild a new version of the software to test some configuration options](https://arxiv.org/pdf/1801.02175.pdf)).
+- If humans want to audit/debug the conclusions from an optimizer, then they would prefer to explore fewer options.

 Hence, clever optimizers strive the minimize the  budget required to find solutions.